 7. Crawl all over Mom or Dad.
 This is a great game for 5 a.m. in the morning when my body is telling me, that I should be sleeping, but Eva has other plans.
 The game is simple: I just lie down on my bag on the floor and let her crawl all over me.
 That I can manage at 5 a.m.
 I just have to stay awake enough to keep her from pulling my hair.
 I’m not sure why this game is so much fun for her, but apparently it just is and that’s good enough for me.

 8. Use an obstacle course.
 Every once in a while I’ll lay different objects on the floor for Eva to crawl all over and under.
 And to pratice standing with.
-She especially likes the foldable foam mattres, but our couch pillows, her big foam animals (the purple elephant from bObles is her favourite and a must have for busy crawlers), our coffee table and some big tin containers are also a hit.
+She especially likes the foldable foam mattres, but our couch pillows, her big foam animals (the purple elephant from bObles is her favourite and we use it pretty much every day), our coffee table and some big tin containers are also a hit.
 And of course Mom and Dad (see no. 7 on this list).
 She’s also starting to find it amusing to crawl through the “tunnels” I make.
 I use a blanket and place it across our coffee table and our couch (or similar places).
 Next time we get a big cardboard box I think I’ll try and use it to make an even more awesome tunnel.